armadaproject/armada/docs/developer.md

    - Runs Armada with the Legacy Scheduler
 3. `Armada (Pulsar Scheduler)`
    - Runs Armada with the Pulsar Scheduler (recommended)
-4. `LookoutV2 UI`
+4. `Lookout UI`
    - Script which configures a local UI development setup

 A minimal local Armada setup using these configurations would be `Armada Infrastructure Services` and one of (`Armada (Legacy Scheduler)` or `Armada (Pulsar Scheduler)`).
-Running the `LookoutV2 UI` script on top of this configuration would allow you to develop the Lookout UI live from GoLand, and see the changes visible in your browser. **These configurations (executor specifically) require a kubernetes config in `$PROJECT_DIR$/.kube/internal/config`**
+Running the `Lookout UI` script on top of this configuration would allow you to develop the Lookout UI live from GoLand, and see the changes visible in your browser. **These configurations (executor specifically) require a kubernetes config in `$PROJECT_DIR$/.kube/internal/config`**

 GoLand does not allow us to specify an ordering for services within docker compose configurations.
 As a result, some database migration services may require rerunning.